pramod-zillella/Brain-Tumor-Segmentation/README.md

 (Region in green indicates the whole tumor, region in  blue indicates the enhancing tumor region and the region in red indicates the tumor core)

+## Conclusion
+With the proposed modified 3DUNet architecture state-of-the-art segmentation results for Enhancing tumor were obtained with approximatelty 1% improvement in dice coefficient when compared to the winners of Brats 2020 Challenge.
+The model is computationally very efficient taking less than 2 seconds to segment brain tumors from the whole brain MRI scan.